wytyang00/60DaysOfUdacity/StudyJournal.md

 **Day 45:**

 • Stopped the training of the music LSTM as the loss started to oscillate even with a decreasing learning rate.
 The model now generates less noise and these samples tend to be more like mixtures of the original soundtracks.

+---

+**Day 46:**

+• Learned how the image transformation in Spatial Transformer Networks works: It's basically having a network that outputs 6 transformation parameters as a 2x3 matrix and doing a matrix multiplication on each pixel represented as (x, y, 1). (https://github.com/wytyang00/PyTorch_Spatial_Transformer)